zpostfacto/vjson/README.md

-# VJSON

-A lightweight but friendly-to-use json parser and DOM in C++.
+vjson is a lightweight but friendly-to-use JSON parser and DOM in C++.

 - Small: one ~700-line header, one .cpp file
 - No external dependencies